-Fill the form to overflowing with epoxy.
-To allow for sanding and shaping the filler to form the new wood surface it must protrude above the level of the surrounding trim surface.
+Fill the form to overflowing with epoxy to allow for sanding and shaping it to form the new wood surface.
+In order to restore the surface, the filler must protrude above the original level of the surrounding trim.

 As soon as the epoxy has set you can begin honing it to the shape you need.
 Remove the plywood form and use a paint scraper to shave the excess down to a rough surface that's level with the surrounding wood.
 Work before the putty can harden completely, usually about 20 or 30 minutes.

 After scraping off the excess filler, mix a small amount of epoxy and apply a thin coat over the whole repair to fill in any pits or scratches in the surface.

 Let the filler set and sand the surface smooth using 80 and then 120 grit sandpaper.
 Use a sanding block to make removing the hard material easier and to help keep the surface level and square.